srakrn/ku-grade-twitter-bot/README.md

 ## Credits

-The core of this bot (KU-Regis fetching system) is heavily modified from [mameaw14/ku-check-grade](https://github.com/mameaw14/ku-check-grade/).
+The core of this bot (KU-Regis fetching system at `kuregis.py`) is heavily modified from [mameaw14/ku-check-grade](https://github.com/mameaw14/ku-check-grade/).
 All credit goes to [@Mameaw14](https://twitter.com/Mameaw14).

 ## Usage